qx2199quintus/orientation/README.md

 a file called `config.yml`.
 Please open this file with text editor and uncomment and configure `name`, `repo` and `footer` as you see fit, and set `add_commit_info` to `False` for now.
 Finally for `include_dir` please specify `["notebook", "workflow"]` to include notebooks under these folders to the website to be generated.

 Now please run the command above again to generate IPython based HTML files to `docs/ipynb` folder.
-You can view `docs/ipynb/index.html` in your web browser.
+You can view `docs/ipynb/index.html` in your web browser, particularly please click and view the tabs "Notebook" and "Workflow".

-## Submitting your work
+## Submission

 After you have completed all tasks please make a tarball for your `docs` folder and email it to `wang.gao@columbia.edu` for us to review.

 ## Moving forward

-After you have completed the tasks please notify us (wang.gao@columbia.edu) with a link to your fork repository on github.
-We will review and determine a fit for you based on your response.
+Upon submission of your work, we will review and determine a fit for you based on your response.
 Projects available for Spring 2021 include:

 Methods with applications: